 - 1. Separate feathers and sterilize the collection area with an isopropyl alcohol wipe. - 2.
 Locate the desired vein. - 3.
 Uncap needle. - 4.
 After the alcohol has evaporated, insert needle parallel to the vein. - 5.
 Begin drawing with manual syringe (Figure 1). - 6.
 Draw 1 to 10 mL of whole blood and gently exit the vein. - 7.
 Hold a fresh cotton ball on the collection area until bleeding has stopped (~10 seconds). - 8.
-If not using Whatman cards, skip to step 13. - 9.
-Use syringe to saturate circles on Whatman blood card (Figure 2) - 10.
-Allow blood card to air dry before labelling with appropriate metadata (see 5.0 Metadata Requirements) using a permanent marker. - 11.
-Store card in plastic bag with desiccant packets. - 12.
-If not storing blood samples in capillary tubes, proceed to step 17. - Inject drawn blood into Lithium heparinized blood vacutainer(s) (green top) or sterile blood vacutainer(s) depending on desired analysis (see 4.0 Procedural Tables).
-IMPORTANT: AVOID FILLING VIALS COMPLETELY AS THE TOP WILL POP OFF UNDER PRESSURE.
-A TWO-THIRDS FULL VIAL IS PREFERRED. - 14.
-Label the vacutainer(s) with appropriate metadata using a permanent marker (see 5.0 Metadata Requirements). - 15.
-Store blood samples in a cooler with ice packs immediately in the field and transfer to a freezer within 24 hours of collection (see 6.0 Sample Storage). - 16.
-Dispose of used needles and excess wrapping in Sharps container.
+If not using Whatman cards, skip to step 15. - 9.
+If using Whatman cards, use the syringe to partially fill 1 or more capillary tubes. - 10.Use calipers to measure the amount of blood in the capillary tube in millimeters. - 11.Use the capillary tube to saturate circles on Whatman blood card (Figure 2) - 12.
+If using one capillary tube to fill two circles, be sure to use calipers a second time to measure the amount of blood remaining in the tube after the first circle was filled. - 13.
+Allow blood card to air dry before labelling with appropriate metadata (see 5.
+Metadata Requirements), including the amount of blood deposited in each circle, using a permanent marker (Figure 3). - 14.
+Store card in plastic bag with desiccant packets.